Reserve Bank of Australia Building, Sydney: Reserve Bank site

 In a press release on the completion of the Reserve Bank headquarters building in Sydney, the then governor, Herbert Coombs highlighted the contemporary design of the building:"The massive walls and pillars used in the past to emphasise the strength and permanence in bank buildings are not seen in the new head office...
 Here, contemporary design and conceptions express our conviction that a central bank should develop with growing knowledge and a changing institutional structure and adapt its policies and techniques to the changing community within which it works".The Reserve Bank design is characteristic of buildings of this era on less constrained sites, where the architect utilised the opportunity to define the base from the shaft using a podium.
 The building was constructed using a steel frame supporting reinforced concrete floor slabs (using lightweight concrete).
 This was a solution to the need to produce an economical structural system using a combination of steel and concrete.

 The materials used in construction of the Reserve Bank were to be of Australian origin and manufacture.
 Externally, maintenance and durability determined the choice of marble, granite, aluminium and glass.
 The facade of the tower had the structural and functional columns expressed as vertical Imperial black granite shafts with Wombeyan marble spandrel panels.
 The white marble faced pre-cast concrete spandrel panels alternated with recessed windows between the granite columns.
 The 1st, 2nd and 3rd-floor perimeter beams were faced with Wombeyan marble with a recessed glazed screen wall to the office areas behind a balcony.

 Internally decorative ceilings which emphasised the structural bays appeared in buildings of the 1960s and were used in the Reserve Bank.
 Impressive aluminium decorative ceiling panels emphasised the structural bays of the ground floor public space and lift lobby.
 The entry and forecourt were paved in Narranderra Grey marble, marble being the most popular stone throughout this period.
 The ground floor lift lobby walls and internal walls facing the forecourt were clad in Wombeyan marble.
 The east and west walls of the entry vestibule were clad in Imperial black granite.

 Prestige areas for the conduct of important company business in buildings of this period generally had ceilings treated in the same manner as general office ceilings, the exception being the board rooms and executive areas, as is the case in the Reserve Bank where shallow, curved plaster vaults enriched the space.
 The floor of the board room was paved in Wombeyan white marble.
 Specially woven heavy-duty wool carpet manufactured in Australia was used in the general office and executive areas.

-Walls of the period were often timber panelled, in the Reserve Bank special areas had demountable timber panelling in Queensland black bean and Tasmanian blackwood.
+Walls of the period were often timber paneled, in the Reserve Bank special areas had demountable timber paneling in Queensland black bean and Tasmanian blackwood.